Psychotherapy can be of benefit to anyone

 What benefits can be expected?

-You might feel some anxiety about making contact and getting yourself to therapy, but once here, you may find the words flow, perhaps tears too, and that can make some headspace for other things.
+You might feel some anxiety about making contact, but once you do, you may find the words flow, perhaps tears too, and that can make some headspace for other things.
 Knowing that you have time set aside to talk about whatever you want, may help you feel more free the rest of the time.
 Working together to think about what might be going on for you may mean you feel less lonely at other times too.
 Being able to look forward to a time that is yours to work things out can make the future seem more hopeful, as you have taken these steps to help yourself and will find the strength to keep going.
-There are low cost places available if psychotherapy would feel out of reach otherwise, please contact me to arrange an initial consultation when we can discuss this.
+Please send me a message to check availability if you would like to meet for an initial appointment.